bbli/kaggle_whale_identification/README.md

 * hypertune num of nearest neighbors

 ## What I have learned
-* Dimension of output matters
+* Remember that I don't need x^i to see all pictures, but rather representatives
 * all pairwise matters -> wrong code would never improve different loss probably b/c it wasn't pushing the label ball away from other points
+* Dimension of output matters -> same loss wouldn't improve until I brought it down